 Vaccines and Immunization for Adults

 Adults need vaccines too, and your need for vaccines depends on your age, overall health, the vaccines you received during your early life, and your lifestyle.
+You should always consult your physician to determine the appropriate vaccination schedule for you.
+Guidelines change and your doctor will customize the recommendation to your specific case to keep you in good health.

 Some of the recommended vaccines for adults include: